OvO2311/Ai-mini-project/README.md

 ---

-## Why Artificial Intelligence
+## Purpose
-I am interested in AI because it combines mathematics, programming, and problem-solving.

-I want to study:
-- Machine learning
-- Data analysis
-- Intelligent systems
+-Learn basic AI concepts
+-Practice Python programming
+-Understand simple machine learning logic

 ---
 ## Portfolio
-I have checked all my projects on PyCharm and they are runnable.
+I have checked all my projects on PyCharm and codespace in GitHub to comfirm they are runnable.
 1. AI Recommendation System
 2. Number Guessing Game
 3. Chatbot